28 May 2019

 Google Arts and Culture has historical images of the Sack, also called the Spanish Fury at Antwerp, from Amsterdam’s Rijksmuseum and elsewhere.
 Some of the pictures look just like Feyder’s flashback.

-An English account of the Sack of Antwerp was written by an eyewitness who was in the city on government business.
-That eyewitness was George Gascoigne.
-I hope you didn’t think I’ve been making all this up.
+An eyewitness account of the Sack of Antwerp was provided by an Englishman who was in the city on government business when it took place.
+That Englishman was George Gascoigne.
+I can’t make this stuff up.

-George returned to London on the 21st.
-He filed his report with the Privy Council, then quickly published his tale as a pamphlet, 1576’s analogue to blogging.
+George survived the turmoil and returned to London on 21 November.
+He reported to the Privy Council, then quickly published his account in a pamphlet, 1576’s analogue to blogging.
 The spoyle of Antwerpe, Faithfully reported, by a true Englishman, who was present at the same.
 Novem 1576.
 Seene and allowed.
 The internet is a gift.

-The spoyle of Antwerpe reads like vintage Georgian prose, colourful in its detail, though the death toll of 17,000 is hyperbole.
-Nor is it without humour, despite its grim subject.
-But while George did see the Sack and lived to tell the tale, the tale he told was a brazen hoax.
-Witty, wicked George lifted nearly all of what he Faithfully reported out of an anonymous Dutch pamphlet that he brought home with him.
+The spoyle of Antwerpe reads like vintage Georgian prose, colourful in detail though his death toll of 17,000 is exaggerated.
+It is not without moments of humour, despite its grim subject.
+But while GG saw the Sack and lived to tell the tale, the tale he told was a brazen hoax.
+Witty, wicked George lifted nearly all of his Faithfull report from an anonymous Dutch pamphlet he brought home with him.
 Lock, stock, and most of the barrel.
 This explains why he didn’t put his name on his version, forgoing the credit he was usually quick to claim.
-It’s not that he couldn’t have written an original narrative, but he wanted to cash in before the hot story cooled off.
-George was always stone broke (or worse), and writing his own pamphlet would have taken more time and reduced the proceeds.
-This wasn’t Art, this was Commerce.

-So if you read George’s hoax, read also this article in the journal Dutch Crossing, which describes how he did it.
+If you read the hoax, read this article in the journal Dutch Crossing that describes how he did it.
 Audacity, thy name was Gascoigne.
-I can confirm for the article’s author that by 1576 George was quite proficient in Dutch.
-He had no need to steal from a French translation when he could easily steal from the original.
+I can confirm for the author that George had no need to filch from a French translation, he could filch quite well from the Dutch original.

 Elizabeth did not angrily dispatch Tom Bedingfield to haul me back to England ‘under threat of heavy penalties’.
-What a barrow of butcher’s offal.
+What a mendacious barrow of butcher’s offal.
 Tom was no bail bondsman, he was a trusted friend and a fellow writer, much as George was.
-We had broken lances together in the joust, and in ’73 I had arranged for the publication of his English translation of Cardanus Comforte – later (and still) known as ‘Hamlet’s book’ – which he dedicated to me.
-Having my trust was crucial; it was why Elizabeth gave him the job.
-There were few men who could run me to ground in that country and then say You can stop here, George isn’t going to be harmed, he’ll be released soon, let’s go home, whose word I would take.
+Tom and I had broken lances together in the joust, and in ’73 I had arranged for the publication of his English translation of Cardanus Comforte —later (and still) known as ‘Hamlet’s book’— which he dedicated to me.
+Having my confidence was crucial, it was why Elizabeth gave him the job.
+Few men could run me to ground in that hostile land and then say You can stop here, George won’t be harmed, he’ll be released soon, let’s go home, whose word I would take.

-The non-offal truth was this: once Bess had Mendoza’s word that George and the others were safe, her objective was to get me out of harm’s way, preserving what she could of my pocket as well as my person.
-She knew that the longer I was gone, the less likely any of my money would return intact, even if I did.
-(She knew nothing of the alleged Spanish dowry, which would have cost Burghley his job, his title, his fortune, and probably his head had she learned of it.)
+The non-offal truth was this: once Bess had Mendoza’s word that George and the others were safe, her objective was to get me out of harm’s way, preserving what she could of my purse as well as my person.
+She knew that the longer I was gone, the less likely any of my borrowed funds would return with me.
+She knew nothing of the dowry/kickback, which would have cost Burghley his job, his title, his fortune, and probably his head had she learned of it.

-From Dover, Tom and I returned to London, where I restored myself with a good bath, sound sleep, and some new apparel that proclaimed the man.
-At mid-month I travelled with my father-in-law to meet the royal progress in the West Country.
+Tom and I rode from Dover back to London, where I restored myself with hot baths, good suppers, and sound sleep.
+I arranged for some new apparel that proclaimed the man, then at mid-month I travelled with my querulous father-in-law to meet the royal progress in the West Country.

 I beseech you to impart such parts of this my scribbling with my Lords of the Council with whom you shall perceive Her Majesty will have to deal in this case, that not only they will favourably reprehend him for his fault, but frankly and liberally comfort him for his amends made both in his behaviour beyond seas and in his returning as he hath done, and beside this that they will be suitors to her Majesty for him, as noble men for a noble man, and so bind him in honour to be indebted with goodwill to them hereafter, as indeed I know some of them hath given him good occasion, though he hath been otherwise seduced by such as regarded nothing his honour nor well doing, whereof I perceive he now acknowledgeth some experience to his charge, and I trust will be more wary of such sycophants and parasites.